sentinel-official/docs/docs/node-setup/management/revenues.md

 Revenue, in essence, signifies compensation for services rendered.
 The calculation presented here unequivocally reflects this definition.
 It's important to underline that this is not a giveaway or mere incentive; rather, it represents tangible monetary compensation extended to users.

 It is essential to distinguish this as `network revenue` rather than organizational revenue, and this classification is apt.
 For example, consider Uber's strategy of incentivizing drivers to fortify supply ahead of demand spikes.
 If Uber were to construct a chart depicting total earnings by drivers, it would include the value of the provided incentives in the calculation.
 This is because such funds fall under the category of payments made for services rendered, irrespective of whether they were subsidized or not.

-## Node Health Check as Requirement

-To be added into the Subscription Plan and consequently be eligible to Node Revenue System, the node is required to pass the `Node Health Check`.
-This check occurs multiple times a day and will test:
-- the node endpoint
-- the node configuration
-- the node hourly price (4.16 DVPN for datacenters and 13.7 DVPN for residentials nodes)
-- the node connectivity

-By implementing this process, the Subscription Plan ensures a continuous assessment, allowing for the addition of new nodes and the removal of problematic ones that require corrective measures.

-## How can I verify that my node has successfully passed the Health Check?

-You have three methods to verify whether your node has successfully passed the Health Check.

-### 1 - Node Dashboard

-In the [Node Dashboard](https://nodes.sentinel.co) each node features an indicator on the page, clearly indicating whether it has successfully passed the health check or not.
-Simply paste your `sentnode` address into the search bar.
-Furthermore, an alert system will be implemented to promptly notify node operators in the event that their node fails a health check, providing them with timely and actionable information.

-### 2 - Busurnode Website

-Navigate to xplore the [Busurnode Website](https://sentinel.busurnode.com/) to access comprehensive statistics for both individual nodes and the entire network.

-### 3 - Manual Check via API

-To verify your Health Check status paste the following link into your browser: `https://api.health.sentinel.co/v1/records/<your_sent_node_address>`

-For a comprehensive list of nodes, you can also explore the [API Records](https://api.health.sentinel.co/v1/records) main page

-Ensure the following fields meet the specified conditions:
-- `ok` must be true
-- `status` must be 1
-- `info_fetch_timestamp` should not be a zero timestamp
-- `config_exchange_timestamp` should not be a timestamp
-- `location_fetch_timestamp` should not be a zero timestamp